 By Christine Schulz on Mon, Mar 25, 2019

 Why is it that you often forget the last time someone complimented you, but you can clearly remember the last time someone gave you negative feedback?
 The answer is because our brains are wired to be more sensitive to negative news.
 While we are programmed to become the best version of ourselves that we can be, ironically our overwhelming gravitation towards negativity can make that difficult.
 Thankfully, we don’t have to be victims of our own negative thoughts.
-We can override these feelings, emotions, and thoughts by understanding how negativity affects our brains and turning those feelings and thoughts into positive action.
+We can override these feelings, emotions, and thoughts by improving our self-control and understanding how negativity affects our brains to turn those feelings and thoughts into positive action.

 How Does Your Brain Process Thoughts?

 Experts believe the average person has between 50,000 and 70,000 thoughts per day.
 Of those thoughts, an estimated 80% are negative.
 Negativity has an impact on all four brain systems, including emotions, feelings, cognition, and self-control.
 When we dwell on something negative, it affects our mood, how we feel, and impairs our focus and memory.

 There are two modes of brain functions: conscious and nonconscious.
 Before you even have a conscious thought, your nonconscious reactions process and weigh the most beneficial outcome and response to any situation.
 Most of what we react to is processed nonconsciously.
 Nonconscious responses can be helpful, but can also leave you vulnerable to actions and reactions that may be damaging to you.
 For this reason, you must learn to align your conscious and nonconscious reactions.
 Your nonconscious intuitions are most helpful to your rational decision making when you reconcile them with your conscious brain processes.